 One of the ultimate reasons the Bahamas is so perfect for families: it’s easy to get to!
 Many cities have direct flights to Nassau on New Providence Island.

 If you want a sophisticated stay in Nassau for a few days with your kids, we love The Island House – a small hotel with a centerpiece pool, a welcoming community vibe, and a pizza window open all day (music to a mom’s ears).
+Grocery shopping in Nassau is easy too, always a perk when traveling with kids.

 If the Out Islands are calling your name, they too are accessible from Nassau.
 Island hopping in the Bahamas may seem daunting, but the airport makes it quite easy to connect to an inter-island flight for a short flight (15-60 minutes) to more remote and pristine beaches and cover, or to total seclusion in paradise.